-River views: Get some perspective of the city from the 49th floor Observation Deck of Carew Tower.
+River views: Head out of your Cincinnati Country Inns & Suites hotel and get some perspective of the city from the 49th floor Observation Deck of Carew Tower.
 The Art Deco-styled building offers panoramic sights of the area, including a clear view of the Ohio River waterfront and many of Cincinnati’s landmark buildings and bridges, including the historic Roebling Suspension Bridge.
 Cross the impressive 1866 bridge by foot into Covington, Kentucky to get a mid-river look, or hit up the pedestrian-only Newport Southbank Bridge, popularly known as the Purple People Bridge, and take in the view on one of its park benches.
 Nearby green spaces, such as Smale Riverfront Park and the twin parks of Sawyer Point and Yeatman’s Cove, offer relaxing riverside sights.
 You can also board a historic vessel for a sightseeing cruise with BB Riverboats from the Kentucky side.

 Flora and Fauna: The Cincinnati Zoo and Botanical Garden presents a daily list of animal encounters that include giraffe and camel feedings, elephant baths and wild bird shows.
 Across the river, the Newport Aquarium hosts exhibits such as Jellyfish Gallery and Dangerous and Deadly, which features the redeye piranha, spotted wobbegong and Gila monster.
 Visitors enjoy the Orchid House, rainforest waterfall, and International Butterfly Show at Krohn Conservatory in Eden Park, while a tram tour at Spring Grove Cemetery and Arboretum recounts the history of the uptown grounds and the stories of those laid to rest there.